Drive sales on autopilot with ecommerce-focused features

 Types of email marketing campaigns

-I’ve found that a well-timed campaign makes the difference between ignored messages and instant sales.
+I’ve found that a contextual campaign sent to a targeted segment, rather than everyone all at once, makes the difference between ignored messages and instant sales.
 Choose the right type for each situation to maximize your results:

 Promotional campaigns